kenilGamer/Shree-Jay-Farnichar/backend/PASSWORD_RESET_README.md

 # Password Reset Functionality

-This document explains the password reset functionality implemented in the Bhumi Interior Solution backend.
+This document explains the password reset functionality implemented in the Lumelight Interior backend.

 ## Overview